kjwilder/globals/README.md

 ## Usage
 - Add the files [globlist.h](globlist.h), [globals.h](globals.h) and
   [globals.cc](globals.cc) to a C++ project.
-- Modify your copy  of `globlist.h` to include global variable definitions as described in the `Examples` section below.
+- Modify your copy  of [globlist.h](globlist.h) to include global variable definitions as described in the `Examples` section below.
 Do not modify the other two files.
-- Include `globals.h` in any file that needs access to global variables.
+- Include [globals.h](globals.h) in any source file that needs access to global variables.
 - Modify your `main` function to call `set_parameter_file_arg_globals` and `set_command_line_globals` as in this repo's `main.cc`.
-- Compile `globals.cc` with the rest of your C++ code.
+- Compile [globals.cc](globals.cc) with the rest of your C++ code.

 ## Examples
-- Add variables with default values to your copy of `globlist.h`:
+- Add variables with default values to your copy of [globlist.h](globlist.h):
   ```
   GLOBAL(int, a)
   GLOBAL(string, b)